Pazopanib (By mouth)

-- It is not safe to take this medicine during pregnancy.
-It could harm an unborn baby.
-Tell your doctor right away if you become pregnant.
-Use an effective form of birth control to keep from getting pregnant during treatment and for at least 2 weeks after your last dose.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
+Men and women should use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 2 weeks after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease (including Gilbert syndrome), heart disease, high blood pressure, heart rhythm problems (such as QT prolongation), lung disease, stomach or bowel problems, an underactive thyroid, or a history of heart attack or stroke.
+- Tell your doctor if you have kidney disease, liver disease (including Gilbert syndrome), heart disease, high blood pressure, lung disease, stomach or bowel problems, thyroid problems, or a history of heart rhythm problems (including QT prolongation), heart attack, or stroke.
 Tell your doctor if you had any bleeding problems in the last 6 months, including stomach or bowel bleeding.

 - This medicine may cause the following problems:

 - Changes in heart rhythm, including QT prolongation

 - Heart failure, high blood pressure, heart attack, or stroke

 - Bleeding problems